Look Homeward, Angel: Part Three

-Eugene begins his education at UNC as a teenage boy, alienated and out of place.
-He becomes the butt of practical jokes by the older fellow students.
-He works hard to become active in extracurricular activities including the debate club and philosophy association.
 After his freshman year, Eugene's summer back in Altamont is marked by him falling in love with a 21-year-old tenant—Laura James—at his mother's boarding house.
-Eugene became obsessed with Laura and at the end of the summer, she tells him that she is engaged to be married to a man in Norfolk, Virginia.
+Eugene becomes obsessed with Laura and at the end of the summer, she tells him that she is engaged to be married to a man in Norfolk, Virginia.
 Eugene falls into a funk which haunts him for another two years.

-W.O. undergoes radiation treatments at Johns Hopkins University Hospital in Baltimore because the Gant family operates with a conviction that only that medical institution was qualified to provide competent health care.
-(When Wolfe himself became ill in 1938, the family insisted he be sent to Baltimore to receive treatment at the only facility the Wolfe family trusted.)
-Eugene returns to UNC and becomes very involved in academic activities including serving as the editor of the school newspaper, the literary magazine, and the poetry publication.
+Oliver Gant undergoes radiation treatments for his cancer at Johns Hopkins University Hospital in Baltimore.

+Eugene returns to UNC and becomes involved in academic activities including serving as the editor of the school newspaper, the literary magazine, and the poetry publication.
 He joins a drama writer's seminar and achieves acclaim.
-His reputation on campus was a humorous eccentric which in turn made him funnier and more beloved.
-However, below this outward image was a young man who was intensely sensitive, lonely, and hyper-emotional.
-In the spring of 1918, his roommate unexpectedly died of heart disease, throwing Eugene into another funk.
-Then in the summer of 1918, Eugene worked at the shipyards at Norfolk, hoping to earn extra money for the upcoming school year, but this instead turns into a nightmare with him living homeless and famished for most of the summer.
-After returning to UNC in the fall of 1918, he is summoned by his mother to come home immediately because brother Ben is in a near coma with pneumonia.
-Thomas Wolfe's biographer Elizabeth Nowell said Wolfe's description of Ben's death was the finest writing of his career.
+In the spring of 1918, his roommate unexpectedly dies of heart disease, throwing Eugene into another funk.
+In the summer of 1918, Eugene works at the shipyards at Norfolk, hoping to earn extra money for the upcoming school year, but this instead turns into a nightmare with him living homeless and famished for most of the summer.

+After returning to UNC in the fall of 1918, he is summoned by his mother to come home immediately because his brother Ben is in a near coma with pneumonia; he dies soon after.
 Eugene returns to UNC and completes his studies.
-His mentor, English professor Vergil Weldon, modeled after Wolfe's mentor Horace Williams, encourages Eugene to apply to Harvard for graduate studies.
-He tells his mother of his plans; she begs him to remain in North Carolina and work for a newspaper.
+His mentor, English professor Vergil Weldon, encourages Eugene to apply to Harvard for graduate studies.
+He tells his mother of his plans; she begs him to stay at home and work for a newspaper.
 Eugene tells Eliza that he has a destiny elsewhere and that he cannot be boxed in by a small mountain town in North Carolina.